ras-gh/WEEK-10-PROJECT/README.md

 The table in the database was then populated with dummy data.
 I decided to create a user-friendly GUI using tkinter, which is a module built in to Python and enables the creation of a visual display window independent of any web browser.
-The GUI was then opulated with various widgets which could either be buttons to perform actions, text fields to hold data, labels and combo boxes to allow the user to make selections from a list.
+The GUI was then populated with various widgets which could either be buttons to perform actions, text fields to hold data, labels and combo boxes to allow the user to make selections from a list.